 Using Custom Dimensions, you can categorize and differentiate visitors on your website.
-For example, if you are a SaaS company, you may want to categorize users based on their subscription plans or a travel agency that recently ran promotional offer may want to view conversion by age-group.
+For example, if you are a SaaS company, you may want to categorize users based on their subscription plans, or a travel agency that recently ran promotional offers may want to view conversion by age-group.
 This can be done using Report Segmentation.

 However, there can be additional attributes you may want to track for your website visitors such as the color of their car, favorite sports, income group, or languages that are specific to your business needs.
 With Custom Dimensions, you can define custom attributes and associate them with every visitor to your website.

 NOTE: As of now, VWO supports custom dimension values in the English

 VWO automatically anonymizes PII if any data comes to the VWO servers.
 However, in situations where it is mandatory to send such data by using Custom Dimensions, you must whitelist the data, and then use the appropriate encryption level with the hashing recommendation of SHA256 and a minimum of 8 characters.